Data Encryption in NCache

 Where does Encryption occur

-NCache data encryption and decryption mostly occurs inside your application process.
+NCache data encryption and decryption mostly occur inside your application process.
 If encryption is enabled for a cache, the data resides in the cache in encrypted form.

-You can enable encryption through NCache management tool without any programming effort on your part.
+You can enable encryption through the NCache Management Center without any programming effort on your part.
 To learn how to enable encryption, see Configure Encryption in the NCache's Administrator Guide.